2020PB/police-brutality/reports/Oregon.md

 ### Officer pepper sprays protester | July 27th

-Footage shows a protester speaking to an officer in black, believed to be a Portland Police Officer.
+Footage shows a protester at 3rd and Salmon speaking to an officer in black, believed to be a Portland Police Officer.
 The officer then sprays the protester and steps away.
 The filmer states that the officer said the protester could not stand there.

 tags: less-lethal, pepper-spray, protester, spray

 id: or-portland-182

-geolocation:
+geolocation: 45.5162412,-122.6765964

 **Links**